 Abstract

-The purpose of this study was to identify the main contextual factors and processes that influence patients’ self-care of heart failure (HF).
-A systematic review was conducted using qualitative meta-synthesis.
-Ten databases were searched until March 19, 2012.
-Of the 1421 papers identified by the systematic search, 45 studies were included in this meta-synthesis.
-To be included studies had to contain a qualitative research component, data pertaining to self-care of HF from adults (18+) and be published as full papers/theses from 1995 onwards.
-These studies involved: 1,398 patients (mean age 65.9 years), 180 caregivers and 63 health professionals.
-Six main types of contextual factors were found to influence HF self-care in the studies: caregivers, social networks and social support, place, finances and financial capacity, work and occupation, and HF support groups and programs.
+Background The aim of this work was to identify the main contextual factors and processes that influence patients' self-care of heart failure (HF).
+Methods and Results A systematic review was conducted with the use of qualitative meta-synthesis.
+Ten databases were searched up to March 19, 2012.
+Of the 1,421 papers identified by the systematic search, 45 studies were included in this meta-synthesis.
+To be included, studies had to contain a qualitative research component, data pertaining to self-care of HF from adults (≥ 18 y) and be published as full papers or theses since 1995.
+These studies involved: 1,398 patients (mean age 65.9 y), 180 caregivers, and 63 health professionals.
+Six main types of contextual factors were found to influence HF self-care in the studies: caregivers; social networks and social support; place; finances and financial capacity; work and occupation; and HF support groups and programs.
+Conclusion HF self-care is influenced by contextual elements that fall outside of traditional elements of a HF self-care program.
+Inclusion of these elements may help to address the current concerns about poor adherence to self-management programs.

 Original language | English |